zaatdev/site-contents/content-creator-marketing.md

 image: ./salty_egg.jpg
 ---

-## :mega: Zaat is looking for a content creator and digital marketing warrior. :mag:
+## :mega: Zaat is looking for a content creator and digital marketing warrior :mag:.

 ### :information_source: **About us**